hed-standard/hed-specification/docs/source/03_HED_formats.md

 ### 3.2.6.
 Tag prefixes

-Users may select tags from multiple schemas, but additional schema must be included in the HED version specification.
+Users may select tags from multiple schemas, but additional schemas must be included in the HED version specification.

 Users are free to use any alphabetic prefix and associate it with a specific schema in the HED version specification.